-This Management Report contains information pertinent to the Georgia Southwestern State University's compliance with the requirements of the Southern Association of Colleges and Schools Commission on Colleges (COC) Standard 13.2 (Financial resources) as of and for the year ended June 30, 2021.
-Included in this report is a section on findings and other items for any matters that came to our attention during our engagement.
+This Management Report contains information pertinent to the University of North Georgia's compliance with the requirements of the Southern Association of Colleges and Schools Commission on Colleges (COC) Standard 13.2 (Financial resources) as of and for the year ended June 30, 2021.
+Additionally, we audited the University of North Georgia's Federal Student Aid programs for the year ended June 30, 2021 to meet the requirements of COC Standard 13.6.
+Included in this report is a section on findings and other items for any matters that came to our attention during our engagement, including results of our audit of the Federal Student Aid programs.
 The other information contained in this report is the representation of management.
 Accordingly, we do not express an opinion or any form of assurance on it.

-Additionally, we have performed certain procedures at Georgia Southwestern State University to support our audit of the basic financial statements of the State of Georgia presented in the State of Georgia Annual Comprehensive Financial Report and the issuance of a State of Georgia Single Audit Report pursuant to the Single Audit Act Amendments, as of and for the year ended June 30, 2021.
+Additionally, we have performed certain procedures at the University of North Georgia to support our audit of the basic financial statements of the State of Georgia presented in the State of Georgia Annual Comprehensive Financial Report and the issuance of a State of Georgia Single Audit Report pursuant to the Single Audit Act Amendments, as of and for the year ended June 30, 2021.

-This report is intended solely for the information and use of the management of Georgia Southwestern State University, members of the Board of Regents of the University System of Georgia and the Southern Association of Colleges and Schools Commission on Colleges and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the management of the University of North Georgia, members of the Board of Regents of the University System of Georgia and the Southern Association of Colleges and Schools Commission on Colleges and is not intended to be and should not be used by anyone other than these specified parties.